irvinlim/acf-recaptcha/README.md

 Version 1.0

-Written by Irvin Lim.
-If you encounter any issues, do open [one](https://github.com/irvinlim/acf-recaptcha/issues/new).
+Originaly written by Irvin Lim, forked by Unai Yécora and developed by the amazing community.
+If you encounter any issues, do open [one](https://github.com/unaiyecora/acf-recaptcha/issues/new).

-If you have any other questions, contact me [here](http://services.irvinlim.com/contact.php)!